 – Ashraf Jamal

-Born in the US, based between Johannesburg, New York and Paris, Jackson’s work can be found in the collections of the Studio Museum in Harlem, New Jersey’s Newark Museum, Chicago's Museum of Contemporary Photography, The Blachere Foundation in France, Princeton University, The University of South Africa (UNISA), Morocco's Museum of African Contemporary Art Al Maaden in Marrakech along with varied corporate collections including JP Morgan and Lucent Technologies.
+Born in the US, based between Johannesburg, New York and Paris, Jackson’s work can be found in the collections of the Detroit Institute of Art, the Hessel Museum of Art, the Studio Museum in Harlem, New Jersey’s Newark Museum, Chicago's Museum of Contemporary Photography, The Blachere Foundation in France, Princeton University, The University of South Africa (UNISA), Morocco's Museum of African Contemporary Art Al Maaden in Marrakech, the Bill and Melinda Gates Foundation, along with varied corporate collections including JP Morgan Chase Collection and Lucent Technologies.

 The Johannesburg Art Gallery (JAG), Museum of Contemporary African Diaspora Art (MoCADA), and the Philadelphia African American Museum among others have also included her in curated exhibitions.